linera-io/linera-gol-challenge/backend/README.md

 }
 ```

-### Testing the scoring chain's GraphQL APIs from yet another wallet
+### Testing the scoring chain's GraphQL APIs from another wallet

 We re-use the user wallet for simplicity.